Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 the disk completes one revolution at $t^{end} = 2\pi\sqrt{2}$ since $\max{||\vv{u}_{rot}(\vv{x})||} = 1$, $\forall \vv{x} \in \Omega$. \Cref{tbl:results.rotation.stats} shows our hybrid strategy's performance and the error for the interface location.
 In addition, it includes results for the baseline semi-Lagrangian scheme of \cite{Mirzadeh;etal:16:Parallel-level-set} at various resolutions.
 Note that our approach comprises not only the {\tt MLSemiLagrangian()} module but also a custom selective reinitialization.
-Like interleaved advection in \Cref{alg:IntAdvectAndCollectSamples}, selective redistancing is in place to protect a subset of the machine-learning-corrected level-set values when solving \cref{eq:Reinitialization}.
-Furthermore, we alternate between the numerical scheme and the {\tt MLSemiLagrangian()} subroutine to regularize the neurally inferred trajectory, as seen in \cref{fig:Overview}.
+As interleaved advection in \Cref{alg:IntAdvectAndCollectSamples}, selective redistancing protects a subset of the machine-learning-corrected level-set values when solving \cref{eq:Reinitialization}.
+Furthermore, we alternate between the numerical scheme and the {\tt MLSemiLagrangian()} subroutine to regularize the inferred trajectory, as seen in \cref{fig:Overview}.